chumarhassan/Ai-Income-Predictor/README.md

 📊 Data Source

-Uses the Adult Income Dataset from the UCI ML Repository: https://archive.ics.uci.edu/ml/datasets/Adult
+Uses the Adult Income Dataset from the Kaggle.

 📉 Visualizations